Today the world wide web is 30 years old.

 Build strong communities that respect civil discourse and human dignity so that everyone feels safe and welcome online.

-Fight for the web so the web remains open and a global public resource for people everywhere, now and in the future.
+Fight so the web remains open and a global public resource for people everywhere, now and in the future.

 The role of community